Roman Reigns

 From 2014 to 2020, WWE positioned Reigns as a heroic character and attempted to establish him as their next "face of the company", which was met with intense disapproval by audiences and critics.
 During this period, Reigns won numerous championships and accomplishments, including winning the WWE Championship three times, the WWE Universal Championship once, and winning the Royal Rumble in 2015.
 After a hiatus, Reigns was repackaged as a villainous character between 2020 and 2024, which was generally met with acclaim by audiences and critics.
 Reigns then won his second Universal Championship and fourth WWE Championship, holding both simultaneously as the Undisputed WWE Universal Championship; upon losing the Undisputed title, the Universal Championship was retired with Reigns recognized as its final champion.
 (Note: WWE had originally listed Cody Rhodes as both WWE and Universal Champion until April 20, 2025, when he lost the Undisputed title to John Cena.
 Upon Rhodes's defeat, the official title history for the Universal Championship was amended, removing Rhodes and officially recognizing Reigns as the final champion with the title's retirement being his loss at WrestleMania XL.)
+In 2026, Reigns won the Royal Rumble match for a second time, and, at WrestleMania 42 won the World Heavyweight Championship.

-Reigns has headlined numerous WWE pay-per-view and livestreaming events, including WWE's flagship event, WrestleMania, a record 10 times.
+Reigns has headlined numerous WWE pay-per-view and livestreaming events, including WWE's flagship event, WrestleMania, a record 11 times.
 Reigns holds the joint-record for most eliminations in a Survivor Series match (4) and is also WWE's 28th Triple Crown Champion and 17th Grand Slam Champion.
 He was also ranked at No. 1 in Pro Wrestling Illustrateds annual PWI 500 list of the top 500 singles wrestlers in 2016 and 2022, and was named Wrestler of the Year by Sports Illustrated in 2021.

 Early life

 Leati Joseph Anoaʻi was born on May 25, 1985, in Pensacola, Florida, to Sika Anoaʻi and Patricia Hooker.
 His father was of Samoan descent and his mother is of Sicilian Italian ancestry.
 Both his father and his brother Rosey were professional wrestlers.

 As a member of the Anoaʻi wrestling family, his cousins include The Tonga Kid, Rikishi, Umaga, and Yokozuna, while his first cousins once removed include The Usos and Solo Sikoa.

-Anoaʻi attended Pensacola Catholic High School before transferring to Escambia High School.
+Being raised in a Catholic family, Anoaʻi attended Pensacola Catholic High School before transferring to Escambia High School.
 He then attended the Georgia Institute of Technology in Atlanta, where he played college football for the Yellow Jackets.
 He graduated with a bachelor's degree from Georgia Tech, majoring in management.